Spikenard Essential Oil: What You Need to Know

 - If plant-derived compounds are used in the medical community internally or externally, that does not mean that individuals should self-diagnose or treat any condition through the internal or external use of essential oils.

 - Even though essential oils are natural compounds, that does not mean that severe and life-threatening effects can’t happen with improper use.
+Indeed, essential oils are concentrated plant compounds, so treat them as such.

 7 Real Uses of Spikenard Essential Oil:

 - Skin Balm.
 Due to the gentle nature of this oil, it can be used to add an excellent fragrance to homemade skin balms and lotions.
-When blended with a carrier oil, it mixes well with other spicy or warm scented essential oils.
+When blended with a carrier oil, it mixes well with other spicy or warm-scented essential oils.
 It also works well with citrus essential oils.

 - Deodorizer.
 As with many essential oils, you can give your personal homemade deodorant the unique scent of spikenard.